 Chris’ experience and personal insight allows him to reach deeply into minority communities and speak for those that are underrepresented in our halls of power.
 In the Assembly, Chris will fight for resources for our community, more good-paying jobs, a strong education system, reforms to our criminal justice system, and access to quality, affordable health care for all.

-Wisconsin Assembly – District 82
+Representative to the Assembly – District 82

 I was born in Greendale, and I’ve spent my entire life in the same house on Oakwood Street.
 I walked to school on our sidewalks and I had my first few jobs in our neighborhoods.
 Experience isn’t just a resume — it’s about facing the same challenges and fighting for the same opportunities as the people you want to represent.